-(config-voip)# qoe qoe-profile 0 (qoe-profile-0)# name QOE-ITSP (qoe-profile-0)# sensitivity-level high (qoe-profile-0)# activate
+(config-voip)# qoe qoe-profile 0 (qoe-profile-0)# name QOE-ITSP (qoe-profile-0)# sensitivity-level high (qoe-profile-0)# activate qoe-color-rules

 This command configures the Quality of Experience Color Rules table, which defines a name for the Quality of Experience Profile.
 The table is a child of the Quality of Experience Profile table.